RalexxB2C/quickGraphGL/README.md

 # QuickREST

-A WordPress plugin which speeds up REST API requests by selective loading of plugins.
+A WordPress plugin which speeds up GraphGL API requests by selective loading of plugins.

 ## Installation